confluentinc/ksql/docs/operate-and-deploy/schema-inference-with-id.md

 #### Schema Inference Schema Requirements

-If `WRAP_SINGLE_VALUE` is set to true in the statement, the physical schema is expected to be in `struct` type and the field names will be used as data source column names; field schemas will be inference as corresponding column data types.
+If `WRAP_SINGLE_VALUE` is set to `true` in the statement, the physical schema is expected to be in `struct` type and the field names are used as data source column names.
+Field schemas are inference as corresponding column data types.

 !!! note